The Ultimate Guide to Working with Remote Contributors

 - Remote contributors allow you to choose from a wider pool of resources.
 Geography is not a hindrance to recruitment anymore.

-These are some of the most obvious benefits of working with remote teams or contributors.
+These are some of the most obvious benefits of working with UX remote team or contributors.
 But there are some other compelling reasons that you should look into.

 While these statistics speak gloriously of the remote working culture, most companies are still hesitant to employ this option.
 The reason?
 Working with remote contributors is hard.
 It is every bit as difficult as it sounds.
 Communication is a huge problem and supervision becomes a challenge in such cases.
 So how can you achieve efficiency and productivity while working with remote contributors?
 Follow this brief guide to get a glimpse into what challenges you will face and how to overcome them.